Dimeco, Inc. logo

 Dear Stockholder:

-On behalf of the Board of Directors and management of Dimeco, Inc. (the “Company”), we cordially invite you to attend our 2023 Annual Meeting of Stockholders.
-The Annual Meeting will be held at the Support Center of the Dime Bank located at 1055 Texas Palmyra Highway, Honesdale, Pennsylvania, on Thursday, April 27, 2023, at 2:00 p.m. local time.
+On behalf of the Board of Directors and management of Dimeco, Inc. (the “Company”), we cordially invite you to attend our 2024 Annual Meeting of Stockholders.
+The Annual Meeting will be held at the Support Center of The Dime Bank located at 1055 Texas Palmyra Highway, Honesdale, Pennsylvania, on Thursday, April 25, 2024, at 2:00 p.m. local time.
 The attached Notice of Annual Meeting and Proxy Statement describe the formal business we expect to act upon at the Annual Meeting.
 Our directors and officers will be present to respond to any questions stockholders may have.

 Your vote is important, regardless of the number of shares you own and regardless of whether you plan to attend the Annual Meeting.
 We encourage you to read the enclosed proxy statement carefully and vote your proxy as promptly as possible because a failure to do so could cause a delay in the Annual Meeting and result in additional expense to the Company.
 We offer multiple methods for you to vote your shares.
 You may vote in person on the day of the Annual Meeting, online, by telephone or by mail.
 A postage-paid return envelope is enclosed for your convenience if you choose to return your proxy vote by mail.